 Childhood glaucoma is a group of eye diseases in which pressure inside the eye (intraocular) is elevated, causing damage to the optic nerve with associated loss of vision.
-Treating childhood glaucoma requires a specialist in pediatric ophthatlmology like Dr Ann Ranelle, a board certified pediatric ophthalmologist with Fort Worth Eye Associates.
+Treating childhood glaucoma requires a specialist in pediatric ophthalmology like Dr. Ann Ranelle, a board-certified pediatric ophthalmologist with Fort Worth Eye Associates.

 Childhood Glaucoma (Congenital Glaucoma or Pediatric Glaucoma)

 Glaucoma is an eye disease that causes damage to the optic nerve of the eye due to high pressure and gradually gets worse over time.
-Most pedaitric glaucoma patients inherit the condition, and usually will experience its effects in their middle age.
+Most pediatric glaucoma patients inherit the condition and usually will experience its effects in their middle age.
 However, infants who experience this condition are generally born with it.

-Glaucoma creates what is known as an increased intraocular pressure, which can cause long term damage to the optic nerve, the nerve that transmits images to the brain.
+Glaucoma creates what is known as increased intraocular pressure, which can cause long-term damage to the optic nerve, the nerve that transmits images to the brain.
 When left untreated, this condition can cause permanent blindness.

 One treatment for glaucoma is eye drops, the purpose of which is to either decrease the formation of fluid in the eye or to increase its outflow.

 Depending on the level of severity and how far glaucoma has developed, the doctor may suggest either laser treatment or microsurgery on the eye.
 In most cases of infant glaucoma, a doctor will primarily choose surgery as the treatment option, due to the complex nature of an infant’s ocular drainage system.